-American College Testing, popularly known as the ACT offers various solutions and products for improving the college and career readiness of students.
-One of the most popular services offered by the ACT is the ACT college readiness assessment which is a curriculum and standards based educational and career planning tool that assesses students' academic readiness for college.
-The ACT test scores gauge a student’s learning throughout high school and provide colleges and universities with information for recruiting, advising, placement, and retention.
+American College Testing, popularly known as ACT, offers various solutions and products for improving the college and career readiness of students.
+One of the most popular services offered by it is the ACT college readiness assessment which is a curriculum and standards based educational and career planning tool that assesses students' academic readiness for college.
+The ACT test scores gauge a student’s learning throughout high school and provide colleges and universities with information for recruiting, advising, placement and retention.
 Rather than being an IQ test, ACT is an exam whose questions are directly related to what students have learned in high school courses.

 ACT was administered in November 1959 as a competitor to SAT, which still remains its major rival.
 Today ACT is accepted by all four-year colleges and universities in the USA and is administered in many countries across the world.